xzel23/JpmsGradlePlugin/README.md

 This plugin adds some support for the Java Platform Module System (JPMS) to gradle builds.

+## NOTE

+__Gradle 7.0 introduced full support for Jigsaw modules, so you if you are using Gradle 7 or newer, you probably think about changing your builds to use the modularization support provided by Gradle.__

 ## Applying the plugin

 ```